-Twitch nabs exclusive streaming deal with Blizzard for 20+ major esports events
+Twitch nabs exclusive streaming deal with Blizzard for 20+ major e-sports events

 Twitch, the popular game-streaming site owned by Amazon, just inked a deal with one of the most popular game developers to broadcast a host of game tournaments exclusively on the service.

-The two-year deal between Twitch and Blizzard surrounds some of the biggest titles in esports, including Overwatch, World of Warcraft and Starcraft.
+The two-year deal between Twitch and Blizzard surrounds some of the biggest titles in e-sports, including Overwatch, World of Warcraft and StarCraft.
 More than 20 events will be hosted exclusively on Twitch as part of this deal.
-Some of these esports events include the Heroes of the Storm Global Championship, StarCraft II World Championship Series, Hearthstone Global Games, World of Warcraft Arena Championship, and the Overwatch Premier Series, among several others.
+Some of these e-sports events include the Heroes of the Storm Global Championship, StarCraft II World Championship Series, Hearthstone Global Games, World of Warcraft Arena Championship and the Overwatch Premier Series, among several others.

-Esports tournaments have been been watched by more than 320 million, with viewership up over 90% in 2016 according to Google.
+E-sports tournaments have been watched by more than 320 million, with viewership up over 90 percent in 2016 according to Google.

 This deal ultimately just means more for Amazon to offer Twitch viewers as the service continues to compete for gamer attention against Alphabet’s YouTube Gaming.